chronicall/borkchat/README.md

 ```
 You can see the chain grow.
 The entire chain is printed out with each new block.

+You can also manually query for the length of the borkchain with `borkchain:query_length().`.
+This simply returns the length of the borkchain list.

 ## TODO
 - ~~Fix link information in the non-genesis blocks~~
   - ~~Hashing can only be done on a "string" or a <<"binary string">>~~